Tea, tonic, or magical elixir? To those who extol kombucha’s wide range of health benefits, this fermented black tea is all of this and more.1

 7. Fights Liver Disease

 Kombucha tea helps combat liver diseases caused by various environmental pollutants including oxidative stress.
-This can be attributed, once again, to the presence of DSL and the gluconacetobacter species of bacteria.
+This

 8. Promotes Digestion